KWASSI09/Stock-Market-Data-Analysis/README.md

 ## Instructions

-Create a script that loops through all the stocks for one year and outputs the following information:
+I created a script that loops through all the stocks for one year and outputs the following information:

   * The ticker symbol.